I’m new to the industry. How do I apply to shows?

 In our survey, the most commonly cited sources of new shows after word of mouth were:

-(Free to view events, most shows charge a fee to apply): the most widely used online jurying program for art shows .
+(Free to view applications, most shows charge a fee to apply)A widely used online jurying program for art shows.
 Zapplication lists only shows that use their jurying procedure but the list includes hundreds of events.

 Additionally, artists listed the following resources as helpful in finding new events: